 Erekat was strongly opposed to Fatah’s entering a Hamas-led unity government following the January 2006 elections (Abu Mazen sent him off on a wild goose chase to Washington DC to ensure he wasn’t around when the Mecca Agreement with Hamas was finally signed in February 2007).
 Erekat argued that alternation of power was a natural phenomenon in a democracy and that Fatah should not be afraid of accepting the role of a vigorous but loyal opposition, while using the opportunity to rebuild itself, primarily by holding the long-overdue 6th Fatah Congress that would allow for the holding of the movement’s first internal elections since 1989.
 Also maintained that, having won an absolute majority of PLC seats, Hamas should have to take the responsibility of governing.
 A Fatah presence in government, on the other hand, would allow Hamas to retain the benefits of power without having to do the dirty work of government – such as dealing formally with Israel, cooperating with the U.S., abiding by past agreements arising out of the Oslo framework, accepting the Saudi peace initiative and U.N. resolutions that require recognition of Israel – “collaborationist” tasks which Hamas would be happy to leave to Fatah.

-Erekat’s poor relationship with Hamas (and the antagonism is mutual) stems partly from his being a strong advocate of a secular Palestinian state, in which religion is properly the business of the individual, not the govt or constitution.
+Erekat is a strong advocate of a secular Palestinian state, in which religion is properly the business of the individual, not the govt or constitution.

 All I know is that God - of the Jews, Muslims and Christians - is a God of peace, a God of healing and forgiveness, of morality.
 He's not about bloodshed or vengeance or hatred.
 And it's time to stop using God for endgames that will result in us going to the cemeteries to bury our children.